Jimmy Davis & Junction: History

 Bassist David Cochran, who had performed on one track on the Kick the Wall album, soon joined the band as an official member.
 They recorded a new track, "My Way or the Highway" for the soundtrack to A Nightmare on Elm Street 4: The Dream Master, released in 1988.
 However, a full-length follow-up album from the band would not be forthcoming.

 Post-breakup

 Following the dissolution of the group, Davis continued performing live in smaller clubs into the 1990s, also contributing to the debut solo album from fellow Memphian and then-erstwhile Survivor frontman Jimi Jamison.
 In 1996, Davis again teamed with Burroughs to reform The Riverbluff Clan, which had been a prominent rock/country/bluegrass band in the 1970s.
 The revamped band released two albums, including the live recording, One Night in a Month of Sundays and a studio album, Two Quarts Low, with both receiving critical acclaim/recognition.

 Recent reunions

-On November 30, 2014, all five members of Jimmy Davis & Junction (including David Cochran) reunited to perform at a benefit concert at Neil's Music Room in Memphis for their former producer, Jack Holder, who was suffering from medical issues.
+On November 30, 2014, all five members of Jimmy Davis & Junction (including David Cochran) reunited to perform at a benefit concert at Neil's Music Room in Memphis for their former producer, Jack Holder, who was suffering from medical problems.
 Holder died on January 14, 2015, of complications from cancer at the age of 62.